SoftwareAG/webmethods-api-gateway-ansible/configurations/README.md

 # Configurations

+## Pre-requisite: API Gateway / API Portal

+To test the configurations playbook, you'll need a working and network accessible apigateway (and optionally an apiportal if you want to test the gateway to portal publishing)
+The versions tested are 10.5 and 10.7.

 ## Load the env variables in the shell

-Create some ENVs files wigh the right configuration values.
-A sample env var file is at "./envs/envs_sample1 "
+Create some ENVs files with the right configuration values (TODO: detail the settings) A sample env var file is at "./envs/envs_sample1 "

 Then, load the vars in the shell with the following command (update the )